Younggkid/AI2615/README.md

 # AI2615
-This is my code for course AI2615 in SJTU.
+This is my code implementation for the course AI2615 in SJTU.
+Code for fun~